 Neither said a word for several seconds as they watched the pickup pull out of the compound as if they were fearful celebrating her departure too soon might cause Porter to suddenly change her mind and order the driver to turn around and take her back.
 Only after it was out of sight did Emerson glance over at Cardosa.
 “Have I thanked you for getting me out of driving her back to Tucson?”

 “No need to,” he snickered.
 “I didn’t do it out of the tender mercy of my heart.
-Knowing her, she’d have take you to Phoenix with her, if for no other reason than to get back at me for the way I treated her.
+Knowing her, she’d have taken you to Phoenix with her, if for no other reason than to get back at me for the way I treated her.
 Then where would I be?”

 “You really think she’d try to pull something like that?”